 Another way to get the information that you can later use for segmentation is just simply ask the users.
-Add the questions you want to be answered to the campaign signup process and you are done.
+Add the questions to the campaign signup process, and you will get the answers you need.
 This method will get you data that is not on Facebook.

 As a result, we got more than 15,000 people to like our client's page, and we added 11,000 new email addresses to the database that is our client's main sales tool.

 The channels may include Facebook, website, blog, Twitter, etc. Different channels will help you target messages and segment your audience.

 Promoting your newsletter in social media

 Use your social media channels to direct the followers towards your mailing list.
 Social media activity will help you get the more engaged part of your social media audience.
 Here are some ways you can use to build the list from the social media side.